isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             // ...

             auto lambda = [=] { use(i, x); };   // BAD: "looks like" copy/value capture
-            // [&] has identical semantics and copies the this pointer under the current rules
-            // [=,this] and [&,this] are not much better, and confusing

             x = 42;
             lambda(); // calls use(0, 42);